KevinBattaile/AF-guided-MR/README.md

 ## Reference

-This is a fork of software described below and 'should' maintain all of the described functionality in the publication.
+This is a fork of software described below and 'should' maintain all of the described functionality in the publication and original repository.

 Original repository: https://github.com/ww2283/AF-guided-MR/tree/main